osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 	        - Adjusted light levels a bit
 	        - Added view of the Earth
         - Tweaked surround texture for desert maps some so its a little less repetitive looking
+        - Reduced height of Church model by 25%
         - Removed City Blocks map

     Other: